A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 “I was shocked.
 I said, ‘There’s no way that could be gunfire,’” he said.
 “There was so much of it.
 It was sporadic.”

-Bienemann’s daughter, Alexandra, said she was in tears after hearing about the shooting at the kindergarten-to-eighth-grade school that she had attended herself, finishing in 2014.
+Bienemann’s daughter, Alexandra, said she was an alumna of the kindergarten-to-eighth-grade school, and it made her sick to her stomach to think she might know some of those who were injured.

-“It breaks my heart, makes me sick to my stomach, knowing that there are people I know who are either injured or maybe even killed,” Alexandra Bienemann said.
-“It doesn’t make me feel safe at all in this community that I have been in for so long.”
+“It doesn’t make me feel safe at all in this community that I have been in for so long," she said.

 The police chief said officers immediately responded to reports of the shooting, entered the church, rendered first aid and rescued some of the children hiding throughout the building as other emergency responders arrived.